GeekBeacon/gb-svc-beacon-bot/docs/USER-GUIDE.md

 \*Interval - The minimum interval is 1 second while the maximum is 21600 seconds

 \*Super - It isn't set to super only, because this allows for Elder Squirrels to add users to the Squirrel Army role.
 Aside from this, only super+ roles can edit users with this command

+\*user limit - The minimum limit is 1 and the maximum is 99.
+If you wish to have unlimited just opt-out the user limit argument
 ___

 ## Triggers